 A member is to be paid such remuneration and travelling and other allowances as are determined in his or her case by the Minister on the recommendation of the Public Sector Commissioner.

-[Section 8 amended by No. 39 of 2010 s.
+[Section 8 amended: No. 39 of 2010 s.
 89.]

 Part 3 — Functions and powers